rjankie/qafedev.github.io/07_DataStoreOperations.md

 </presentation-tier>
 ```
 In this example the data in the textfield "storeTextFieldGlobal" is stored in the global store when the button "storeButtonGlobal" is clicked.
 The button "showGlobalStoreWindowButton" creates a new window when clicked.
-In this new window when the button "showGlobalStoreButton" is clicked the data that was stored before is shown in the label "globalStoreResult".
+In this new window when the button "showGlobalStoreButton" is clicked, the data that was stored before is shown in the label "globalStoreResult".